-From his kitchen table in a small Arlington, Virginia, apartment, Norman Oblon launched what was to become Oblon, Spivak, McClelland, Maier & Neustadt, one of the nation’s leading full-service intellectual property law firms.
+From his kitchen table in a small Arlington, Virginia, apartment, Norman Oblon launched what was to become Oblon, McClelland, Maier & Neustadt, LLP, one of the nation’s leading full-service intellectual property law firms.
 It was 1968, and he was just 26 years old.

 Working his way through law school at night while toiling away by day at the United States Patent and Trademark Office (USPTO) and later at the U.S. Naval Laboratory, proved to be a critical career decision for Mr. Oblon.
 He met his future partners, Marvin Spivak, Irvin McClelland and Gregory Maier at the U.S. Naval Laboratory, where they were all working as civilian patent advisors for the U.S. Navy.
-At the USPTO he developed solid relationships with many USPTO heavyweights who later became critical members of the Oblon, Spivak team.
+At the USPTO he developed solid relationships with many USPTO heavyweights who later became critical members of the Oblon Intellectual Property team.

 Together the founders quickly landed a string of impressive clients.
 However, the firm’s real turning point came in the early 1970s when the founders saw opportunity in the still-undiscovered Japanese market.
 The country had yet to emerge as the economic powerhouse it is today, and it was ripe with business opportunities.